English Qaballa: Methods

-Other methods

-A fourth method involves summing the word progressively (e.g. 'word' yields 'w' = 3, 'wo' = 10, 'wor' = 22, and 'word' = 28).
+An additional method involves summing the word progressively (e.g. 'word' yields 'w' = 3, 'wo' = 10, 'wor' = 22, and 'word' = 28).
 These successive values are then interpreted as a sequence which may elucidate the meaning of the word.
-A fifth method is to divide word into two or more parts, then sum each part separately, again producing a sequence of numbers to be interpreted.
-The sixth method is to replace a word with other words of the same value in a sentence or verse in order to clarify the meaning of the word in that specific context.
+A further method is to divide word into two or more parts, then sum each part separately, again producing a sequence of numbers to be interpreted.
+Yet another method is to replace a word with other words of the same value in a sentence or verse in order to clarify the meaning of the word in that specific context.

 History

-Initial discovery
+Creation

-The first report of the system known as English Qaballa (EQ) was published in 1979 by Ray Sherwin in an editorial in the final issue of his journal, The New Equinox.
-In his editorial, Sherwin reported that the "order & value of the English Alphabet" had been discovered by an English magician, James Lees, in November 1976.
-Lees subsequently assumed the role of publisher of The New Equinox and, starting in 1981, published additional material about the EQ system over the course of five issues of the journal, extending into 1982.
+The first use of the term English Qaballa (EQ) was in a 1979 editorial by Ray Sherwin in an editorial in the final issue of his journal, The New Equinox.
+Sherwin wrote that the "order & value of the English Alphabet" had been described by an English magician, James Lees, in November 1976.
+Lees subsequently assumed the role of publisher of The New Equinox and, starting in 1981, published additional material about his gematria system over the course of five issues of the journal, finishing in 1982.
 The first software designed to perform textual analysis of Liber AL and the other Holy Books of Thelema was written in 1984-5 by Trevor Langford.
 Langford subsequently worked with Jake Stratton-Kent on The Equinox: British Journal of Thelema, in which further original material on EQ was summarized by Stratton-Kent in the March 1988 issue.

-Solution to Liber AL II:76

-Early on, Jim Lees also discovered the first proof of the system.
-In the original handwritten text, the string of letters and numbers in the 76th verse of the second chapter is divided into two lines, the first ending with "Y" and the second beginning with "X".
+Early on, Jim Lees also proposed a solution to Crowley's Liber AL. In the original handwritten text, the string of letters and numbers in the 76th verse of the second chapter is divided into two lines, the first ending with "Y" and the second beginning with "X".
 Jake Stratton-Kent thought that in the manuscript the 'X' at the beginning of line two looked like a multiplication symbol, so he added each line's values together and multiplied them; 17x11=187, the numerical value of the phrase "English alphabet", which he felt confirmed the correctness of the system.

-In 1988, Stratton-Kent described his discovery of this solution.
+In 1988, Stratton-Kent described his solution.
 He wrote: